madfam-io/plinto/docs/troubleshooting/common-issues.md

 **Problem**: Social login button doesn't work.

 **Solutions**:
-1. Verify provider is enabled in Plinto dashboard
+1. Verify provider is enabled in Janua dashboard
 2. Check client ID and secret are configured
 3. Ensure provider app is not in development mode